Robby Reyna:

 Deciding to follow his interests, he transferred to Texas A&M and switched to an environmental studies degree.
 Once he graduated and started applying for jobs, he realized that his degree wasn't technical enough to qualify him for the work he wanted to do.
 This realization was what brought him back to Houston, his hometown, and to UH.

-He credits his father for giving him the wisdom to take this step.
-His father told him, "It's never too late," and these words gave him the encouragement he needed to pursue what he really wanted to do with his life.
+He credits his father for giving him the wisdom to take this step, highlighting that he advised, "It's never too late."
+This encouraged him to pursue what he really wanted to do with his life.
 Now armed with a sense of purpose and financial support, he feels empowered to confront adversity and finish his degree.
 He hopes other potential donors understand the impact of their generosity.

 "Whatever you believe the impact of your donations will be, the reality will probably surpass your greatest hopes.
 You never know what sort of mindset change people can have after they receive this support."